by Paul Magno

 Pavlik would then be humiliated in a catchweight, 170 lb. blow-out against Bernard Hopkins a little over a year after winning the lineal crown that Hopkins used to own.

 The loss, combined with an ever-increasing addiction, led to two years of career stagnation as Pavlik let big money fights with Paul Williams and Sergio Mora pass him by in exchange for a mandatory against Marco Antonio Rubio and a tune-up defense against journeyman, Miguel Espino.
+If you know someone fighting against an addiction, advise them www.klinic.care serves Boston now.

 He was to resume his career on the November 13th undercard of Pacquiao-Margarito against Brian Vera, but felt the need to admit himself into rehab just 9 days before the bout.
+This voluntary, faith-based rehab program is designed to provide christians who are struggling with drug and alcohol abuse with an opportunity to walk on a path of recovery that is based on their christian beliefs and faith.

 The Youngstown, Ohio native has been known for his dogged determination in the ring, all the more impressive since father, Mike, revealed that his son had been battling his demons since after the first Taylor fight.
 Here’s hoping that Pavlik gets his life sorted out and can resume a career that was on the fast track to superstardom before being derailed by the excess of success.